Vaccine Facts: Boost Your Immunization Knowledge

 The Benefits Of Vaccination Are Real

 There is a high chance that polio could be the next disease to be eliminated world-wide.
-Thanks to a global effort to eradicate the disease, only three countries - Pakistan, Nigeria, and Afghanistan - remain polio-endemic.
-Case numbers have decreased by over 99%, from an estimated 350,000 in 1988 to 22 reported in 2017.
+Two of the three wild poliovirus strains are now eradicated, with wildpolio virus 3 (WPV3) being declared eradicated on World Polio Day, October 24, 2019.
+The last known case of WPV3 was in Nigeria in 2012.
+Only wildpoliovirus 1 is still in circulation, but only in two countries, Afghanistan and Pakistan.
+Case numbers have decreased by over 99%, from an estimated 350,000 in 1988 to 134 reported in 2019.

 No Vaccine is 100% Effective